business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Challenge 2: Communication breakdowns and training

-• Communicate openly.
-Communication is also essential to ensure that all requirements are met for incoming support staff.
-Communication drives timeframe development, which avoids unnecessary implementation delays.
+• Communicate openly during EHR implementation: Communication at every level is critical to ensuring all requirements for incoming support staff are met.
+Communication also drives timeframe development, helping you avoid unnecessary implementation delays.

 Challenge 3: Contingency planning and leadership support